MaverickMayCode/wazuh-home-soc-lab/docs/attack-simulations.md

 ### Description

-- Kali ATTACKER used the command listed to attempt to log in to the SMB service on our windows endpoint
+- Kali ATTACKER used the command listed to attempt to log in to the SMB service on our Windows endpoint

 ### Single Attempt from Kali ATTACKER